xjw1001001/IGCrebuild/README.md

 Gene Conversion Project

 This is the first approach with the smallest possible multi-gene family (only two paralogs).
+Code for IGC inference as described in Ji-Griffing-Thorne 2016 MBE paper is available here.

 Data: Yeast